grantjw/text_analysis_proj/text_analysis_fold3/sentiment_analysis/README.md

 * "Plots_HuLiu_New_issue65" uses the new dataframe "entiment_df_HuLiu_new_issue65" to generate plots that summarize the sentiment analysis, as shown below.
 * "negativewords" and "positivewords" is the Hu_Liu dictionary that I use to conduct sentiment analysis.
 * The reuslts for AFINN dictionary are in "afinn" folder but not presented in the results below.
 The AFINN sentiment analysis results are almost identical.
 * "sentiment plots" further analyzes the sentiment scores using Tableau.
-Results are seen in "Tableau_Plots.pdf"
+Results are seen in "Tableau_Plots"

 # Sentiment Analysis Results